Nic30/hwtHls/doc/index.rst

 and IO interfaces.
 By default primitive synchronizations are supported ( ready-valid handshake, only ready, only valid, only signal without any synchronization).
 If the consumer can never block and has constant latency we can cancel synchronization as it is not required.

-Once we resolved that a synchronization is required and synchronization type we construct a HlsNetlist nodes for scheduling purposes.
+Once we resolved that a synchronization is required and synchronization type we construct a HLS netlist nodes for scheduling purposes.
-We use the synchronization meta information to implement synchronization logic but temporary exlude it from scheduling in order to get minimal latency of the operations later.
+We use the synchronization meta information to implement synchronization logic but temporary exclude it from scheduling in order to get minimal latency of the operations later.
 Note that the disabling of synchronization logic is faster than generating of a whole new netlist once we resolve that the synchronization was required.